nemecyseu/.github/profile/README.md

 4. [**Athens Technology Center (ATC)**](https://www.atc.gr/): A Greek technology firm specializing in software development and IT system integration, supporting the development of cybersecurity tools for medical devices.

-5. [**Ribera Salud**](https://riberasalud.com/): A Spanish healthcare provider involved in implementing cybersecurity measures within hospital settings to protect connected medical devices.
+5. [**Ribera Salud**](https://riberasalud.com/): A Spanish healthcare provider actively collaborating to improve the cybersecurity of connected medical devices within clinical environments, ensuring patient safety and data protection.

 6. [**San Raffaele Hospital**](https://www.hsr.it/en/): An Italian hospital contributing real-world clinical insights to ensure that cybersecurity solutions align with healthcare needs.